dimaMachina/graphql-eslint/docs/rules/value-literals-of-correct-type.md

 A GraphQL document is only valid if all value literals are of the type expected at their position.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/ValuesOfCorrectTypeRule.ts).

 ## Resources